thesofproject/sof-docs/developer_guides/firmware/mem-mgmt.rst

 System Zone
 ***********

-System zone receives a series of allocations during the system initialization phase.
+The system zone receives a series of allocations during the system initialization phase.
 Since no memory is freed until the system (core) goes down, the allocation mechanism may be simple, ensuring that a sufficient offset to the beginning of free space left is maintained.

 .. graphviz:: images/system-zone.dot
    :caption: System Zone

-All system level components (schedulers, work queues, etc.) allocate their memory blocks from the system heap.
+All system-level components (schedulers, work queues, etc.) allocate their memory blocks from the system heap.
 Separation between the system heap and runtime heap(s) may be further hardened in case an access control for user mode vs. kernel mode is supported by the architecture/platform.

 Extensions for SMP Architectures
 ================================

 Each CPU (core) may own a dedicated system heap.
 The memory assigned for system heaps is distributed asymmetrically on CAVS platforms: a large heap for the master core (#0) and smaller ones for other cores (#1+).

 When a core goes down, the entire heap can be freed by moving back the free space offset to the beginning of the heap.

-The heap can be aligned with memory bank(s) to provide better control over the power consumption.
+The heap can be aligned with memory bank(s) to provide better control over power consumption.
 Once a core goes down, memory banks allocated for its system heap can be powered off as well.

 Runtime Zone